-Parents and carers have provided positive feedback about the many opportunities to engage with other parents and teachers and to be involved in their children's education and school life, such as: P&F meetings held every term, canteen, our bi-annual Trivia Night, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Mother's and Father's day stalls, St. Patrick's day celebrations, Family Mass, Wellbeing week each term, Kinder Transition and Teacher Appreciation day.
+Parents and carers have provided positive feedback about the many opportunities to engage with other parents and teachers and to be involved in their children's education and school life.
+This includes: P&F meetings held every term, canteen, bi-annual Trivia Night, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Mother's and Father's day stalls and whole school celebrations, St. Patrick's day celebrations, Grandparents day celebration, Family Mass, Wellbeing week each term, Kinder Transition and Teacher Appreciation day.

-The staff of St Patrick's are recognised by the parent community as being strongly committed to the learning and development of the children and as genuinely caring for students.
+In 2017 the Parent Advisory Team (PAT) was established.
+This new team will assist the school to ensure the needs of the students are at the centre of our decision making.
+Staff are recognised by the parent community as being strongly committed to the learning and development of the children and as genuinely caring for students.